-Table 2: Draft terms and conditions for the fund liquidity tier
+Table 2:Draft terms and conditions for the fund liquidity tier

 Proposed condition/terms Standard Contractual Transfer, maintenance, and calculation of mi nimum amount 1.
-A bank must grant a loan to the Corporation under a standardised contract, developed and managed by the Corporation, for its fund liquidity contribution for as long as it is required by the Corporation. Х 2.
+A bank must grant a loan to the Corporation under a standardised contract, developed and managed by the Corporation, for its fund liquidity contribution for as long as it is required by the Corporation.
+X 2.
 Where applicable, banks whose banking activity must comply with Sharia law and its practical application must enter into transactions with the Corporation the characteristics of which are Х comparable with those of the loans specified in paragraph (1).
-3. The Corporation will determine the size of the fund Х liquidity on an annual basis by no later than 28 February of each year as a percentage of total covered deposits held by banks.
-4 The property of determined by the Company in V 4.
-The percentage determined by the Corporation X must be published on the Reserve Bank's website and will take effect on a date determined by the Corporation.
-5. The minimum amount to be maintained by each Х X - Contract to member in the account of the DIF will be calculated refer to the monthly, as follows: standard P x A where: T AA WIIGIG.
-P = percentage of total covered deposits held by banks in the account of the DIF as determined by the Corporation and published on the Reserve Bank's website; and A = member's total covered deposits as reported at the last reporting date.
-(Consultation comment: The amount will be linked to an external input.
+3. The Corporation will determine the size of the fund liquidity on an annual basis by no later than 28 February of each year as a percentage of total covered deposits held by banks. Х 4.
+The percentage determined by the Corporation must be published on the Reserve Bank's website and will take effect on a date determined by the Corporation. Х 5.
+The minimum amount to be maintained by each member in the account of the DIF will be calculated monthly, as follows: P x A where: X X - Contract to refer to the standard P = percentage of total covered deposits held by banks in the account of the DIF as determined by the Corporation and published on the Reserve Bank's website; and A = member's total covered deposits as reported at the last reporting date. ( Consultation comment : The amount will be linked to an external input.
 This will need to be clearly defined in the contract.
 Growth in covered deposit balances will require the bank to disburse additional funds whereas reductions in balances or a change in the percentage (P) will require the Corporation to repay part of the loan.)
-6. The minimum amount to be held by each member Х Х must be transferred to the account of the DIF on the date specified by the Corporation.
-(Consultation comment: Numbers 6, 7 and 8 should be in the contract as well as this will be disbursement dates/prepayment dates (where required).)
-4,-,
+6. The minimum amount to be held by each member must be transferred to the account of the DIF on the date specified by the Corporation. ( Consultation comment : Numbers 6, 7 and 8 should be in the contract as well as this will be disbursement dates/prepayment dates (where required).) Х X

-8 Means the Deposit Insurance Fund established by section 166BD of the FSRA.
+&lt;sup>8 Means the Deposit Insurance Fund established by section 166BD of the FSRA.